marty1885/liblinne/README.md

 # liblinne

 ## What is this
-This is the audio synthesis engine developed fo the Linne project
+This is the audio synthesis engine developed for the Linne project

 ## How to build
 Use CMake.